DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - **Purging**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools (see below) -- not considered acceptable for top secret data
 - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
   - **Degaussing**: used on magentic media
-  - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods
+  - **(Physical) destruction**: used for SSD/electronic components, or in combination with other less-secure methods.
+Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs
   - **Cryptographic Erasure**: AKA cryptoshedding, basically destroying encryption key; may be only secure method for cloud storage

 [2.3](#2.3) Provision resources securely (OSG-9 Chpt 16)